A warm summer’s breeze was flowing through the evening air. The days

-too hot to spend in the sun, so the long conversations mostly took place in
+were too hot to spend in the sun, so the long conversations mostly took place in

 the waves crash against the shore.
-I sat with my three friends talking about the purpose
+I sat with my three friends talking about the

-and wonders of life and our own gifts and goals.
+wonders of life and our purpose, gifts, and goals.
 As we went around the circle, I

 shared my passion for music and how I was blessed to express this through my

 membership in our college touring choir; this gave me the opportunity to travel,

 meet new people, and, best of all, share beautiful music.
 We also discussed what made a song a “good song”; they said they cared more about how a song sounded than what it said.
 Given their criteria, and that all my songs were in english, I offered to play a few of my choir songs.
 The songs shared were mostly sacred or spirituals.
 As I shared, I prayed, hoping the truth and love of Jesus, given to us through His sacrifice, would reach my friends.
 I will always remember this night, because the Lord was at work in ways I did not know, planting seeds He would soon water and grow… seeds… of revival…

 As I returned to school in the fall of 2019, I wanted to tell everyone what I had experienced over the summer, hoping that they would encounter the presence of God as I had.
 I was able to do this in several different ways.
 Over the past year and a half, the Lord had been cultivating in me a deeper desire to engage in worship through singing.
 That fall, I was asked to coordinate the All Campu Worship (ACW) event for the whole campus.
 The Lord worked in great ways during this process, raising up leaders for spiritual revival.
 In fact, almost all of the people involved in the ACW event assisted in an additional 24-Hour Worship event which took place later that semester for the first time ever.
 These students used their musical gifts and abilities to lead their classmates in worship so that they, too, could experience the presence of Jesus.
 This was the start of a campus revival.